A Closer Look: Who’s Really Buying Texas?

 So who really is buying Texas?
 Texans.

-Texans made a total of 1,694,659 individual contributions to Texas candidates and PACs in the 2018 election season.
-And that doesn’t count donations made by Texans to candidates in federal races like the ubiquitous Beto v.
+Texans made a total of 2,355,803 individual contributions to Texas candidates and PACs in the 2018 election season.
+And that doesn’t count donations made by Texans to candidates in federal races like the closely watched Beto v.
 Cruz campaign.

-Yes, nearly one million, seven hundred thousand separate donations were made to Texas candidates and PACs in a year without a presidential election.
+Yes, more than two million, three hundred thousand separate donations were made to Texas candidates and PACs in a year without a presidential election.
 That’s a lot of political speech.

 For most citizens, in addition to voting, making a political donation is the easiest — and often only — way to be involved politically.
 It’s their primary means of political speech.
 Most citizens don’t have the time or inclination to be involved politically beyond voting and a possible donation to a candidate or a PAC they believe will represent their interests in Austin.